 I am so glad we did!
-Because here at Aestus Villas Resort Kenya three separate villas/buildings comprise a small boutique-stye resort accommodation, set in some of the most beautifully and massive manicured gardens I’ve encountered in Africa.
+Because here at Aestus Villas Resort Kenya three separate villas/buildings comprise a small boutique-style resort accommodation, set in some of the most beautiful and massive manicured gardens I’ve encountered in Africa.

-Perfectly clipped rolling lawns lay beside a carpet of blooming low ground covers that hug the base of pretty flowering shrubs of every colour imaginable.
+Perfectly clipped rolling lawns lay beside a carpet of blooming low ground covers that hug the base of pretty flowering shrubs of every color imaginable.

 Serenity And Nature

 Waking up here is a like waking up in the Garden Of Eden!

 Pretty birds sing, and I watch as a troop of monkeys dine on the fruits of the trees in a property opposite.
 It is tranquil, peaceful and ever so quiet, yet we felt completely safe.
 (There are day and night guards here too).

 It is so nice.
 I just adore the gardens.
 I sit each morning sipping my coffee outside on the verandah in perfect silence.

 I feel so relaxed, and I watch Explorason start to enjoy Africa once more.

 Explorason had a rough time in Tanzania, and he was having second thoughts of continuing our journey along the East Coast of Africa, so I am glad that I can see the joy return in my 12-year-old son once more.